sap-tutorials/Tutorials/tutorials/cloudsdk-e2e-test/cloudsdk-e2e-test.md

 The section `endToEndTests` consists of two sections.
 Before you can run the E2E tests, you first have to deploy our application to the SAP Cloud Platform.
 As for the productive deployment, you define a section called `cfTargets` or `neoTargets` to configure the deployment.
 Afterwards in `appUrls` you define a list of URL and credential ids specifying the launch URL for the tests and the credentials used as username and password environment variables.

->`credentialId: e2e-test-user-cf` only required if you have implemented [End-To-End Tests Against Secured](https://developers.sap.com/tutorials/cloudsdk-e2e-test-secure-applications.html)
+>`credentialId: e2e-test-user-cf` only required if you have implemented [End-to-End tests against secured](https://developers.sap.com/tutorials/cloudsdk-e2e-test-secure-applications.html)

 The tests are executed once per entry in the list.
 For each entry the URL is passed as `launchUrl` to the test.
 The `credentialsId` is used to read the corresponding credentials from the credentials store in Jenkins.
 Thus, you have to create these credentials, as explained in [Set up CI/CD](https://developers.sap.com/tutorials/cloudsdk-ci-cd.html).
 The `username` and `password` is read from the credentials store and passed as environment variable to the test.